-Hypothesis 4.
-Between groups differences in organizational commitment are partly explained by taking into account the multiplicative effects of job rewards and work values (or, in other words, the moderator effects of work values).
+H4 Between groups differences in organizational commitment are partly explained by taking into account the multiplicative effects of job rewards and work values (or, in other words, the moderator effects of work values).

-Hypothesis 4 is based on the values-rewards model.
+H4 is based on the values-rewards model.
 As suggested above, however, commitment attitudes may be formed (at least to some extent) through less cognitive and conscious processes.

-Hypothesis 5.
-The impact of job demands on organizational commitment varies between professional groups over and above the variation accounted for by the individuals' expressed values
+H5 The impact of job demands on organizational commitment varies between professional groups over and above the variation accounted for by the individuals' expressed values

 In order to test these hypotheses, I proceed as follows.
-First, I estimate a regression model which provides the gross differences between the groups in organisational commitment.
+First, I estimate a regression model which provides the gross differences between the groups in organizational commitment.
 The next step is to control for job rewards.
 The third model includes also work values and the fourth model even interactions of work values and rewards.
-Finally, I estimate models allowing also for interactions between rewards and occupational group.
+Finally, I estimate models allowing also for interactions between rewards and profession.